Online & Mobile Security

 Call Priority Service at 800.788.4578 and follow the prompts to Card Services to block your card.

-WTB Mobile: Suspend your card or report it lost or stolen from within the WTB Mobile app.
+You can suspend your debit card or report it lost or stolen within WTB Online.